josephshambrook/home-assistant/README.md

-# home-assistant
+# Home Assistant setup

-A collection of scripts and helpful utils I use in my local Home Assistant setup
+A collection of any tools, scripts and helpful utils I use in my local Home Assistant setup.

+Could include:

+- Blueprints
+- Automation YML scripts
+- Notes!